discindo/discindo-org/content/post/2024-09-29-noting-the-differences-in-deploying-r-vs-python-apps-on-posit-connect/index.en.md

 ## The R deployment

 However, this is not the case with deploying an R Shiny app.
-In particular, this seem not to be the case when deploying a R Shiny app using the the [RStudio actions](https://solutions.posit.co/operations/deploy-methods/ci-cd/github-actions/) provided by Posit.
+In particular, this seems not to be the case when deploying an R Shiny app using the [RStudio actions](https://solutions.posit.co/operations/deploy-methods/ci-cd/github-actions/) provided by Posit.
 This one is focused on R and doesn't show in Google searches when looking to deploy a Python app.

-Using this action in a workflow makes it possible to update existing deployments which is great.
+Using this action in a workflow makes it possible to update existing deployments, which is great.

 However, the R way of doing things has some other strange quirks, most notably that the `renv.lock` file should be kept updated in the repository as well.
 This complicates things a bit when the app that needs to be deployed is written with `{golem}`.